DSpace/vagrant-dspace/README.md

 1. Install [Vagrant](http://vagrantup.com) (I've only tested with the [VirtualBox](https://www.virtualbox.org/) provider so far)
 2. Clone a copy of 'vagrant-dspace' to your local computer
-3. (WINDOWS ONLY) Any users of Vagrant from Windows MUST create a GitHub-specific SSH Key (at `~/.ssh/github_rsa`) which is then connected to your GitHub Account.
+3. _WINDOWS ONLY_ : Any users of Vagrant from Windows MUST create a GitHub-specific SSH Key (at `~/.ssh/github_rsa`) which is then connected to your GitHub Account.
 There are two easy ways to do this:
    * Install [GitHub for Windows](http://windows.github.com/) - this will automatically generate a new `~/.ssh/github_rsa` key.
    * OR, manually generate a new `~/.ssh/github_rsa` key and associate it with your GitHub Account.
 [GitHub has detailed instructions on how to do this.](https://help.github.com/articles/generating-ssh-keys)
 4. `cd [vagrant-dspace]/`